MBDP-bioinformatics-courses/MBDP_Genomics_2024/Practicals/README.md

 GTDB-tk uses the GTDB database, which is big, but it has been downloaded and can be found from the `DB` folder under the course project.
 We justr need to make an environemntal variable pointing to that, so the tool can find it.

-We will need more memory than previously, so allocate XX G, 6-12 CPUS and 2 hours.
+We will need more memory than previously, so allocate 50G, 6-12 CPUS and 1 hours.

 ```bash
 export GTDBTK_DATA_PATH=/scratch/project_2005590/DB/GTDB/release214/